gadsme/charts/charts/cube/README.md

 ## Configuration

-By default a router and one worker will be deployed.
+By default an api instance and one worker will be deployed.
 You can customize the deployment using helm values.

 Refer to the official documentation for more information: https://cube.dev/docs/reference/environment-variables